 Tips for passing the RRT clinical simulation exam

-The NBRC clinical simulation exam is known as one of the most feared and difficult exams to pass of all credentialed allied health fields.
-In fact, almost half of all respiratory graduates fail the CSE exam on their first attempt!
+The NBRC clinical simulation exam is one of the most feared and difficult exams to pass of all credentialed allied health fields.
+In fact, almost half of all respiratory graduates fail the NBRC CSE exam on their first attempt!

-Choosing the wrong answer while gathering information will count against you more than not choosing an answer that is correct.
+On the NBRC CSE choosing the wrong answer while gathering information will count against you more than not choosing an answer that is correct.
 So, the bottom line is if you don’t know what a test is, don’t select it.

 We couldn’t agree more with Gandalf.
 The fact of the matter is, if you don’t study “YOU SHALL NOT PASS.”
 This applies to the clinical simulations in particular.
 Fortunately, we have two free practice simulations available for those ready to get started.